hashicorp/terraform/website/source/docs/commands/validate.html.markdown

 page_title: "Command: validate"
 sidebar_current: "docs-commands-validate"
 description: |-
-  The `terraform validate` command is used to validate the format and structure of the terraform files.
+  The `terraform validate` command is used to validate the syntax of the terraform files.
 ---

-# Command: verify
+# Command: validate

 The `terraform validate` command is used to validate the syntax of the terraform files.
-Terraform performs a syntax check on all the terraform files in the directory, and will display an error if the file(s) doesn't validate.
+Terraform performs a syntax check on all the terraform files in the directory, and will display an error if any of the files doesn't validate.

-These errors include:

- * Interpolation in variable values, depends_on, module source etc.

- * Duplicate names in resource, modules and providers.

- * Missing variable values.
+This command **does not** check formatting (e.g. tabs vs spaces, newlines, comments etc.).

+The following can be reported:

+ * invalid [HCL](https://github.com/hashicorp/hcl) syntax (e.g. missing trailing quote or equal sign)
+ * invalid HCL references (e.g. variable name or attribute which doesn't exist)
+ * same `provider` declared multiple times
+ * same `module` declared multiple times
+ * same `resource` declared multiple times
+ * invalid `module` name
+ * interpolation used in places where it's unsupported (e.g. `variable`, `depends_on`, `module.source`, `provider`)

 ## Usage